Exercises After Ostomy Surgery: Level 1

 In general:

 • Do not lift or carry anything heavier than 10 pounds (4.5 kilograms) for 6 weeks after surgery.
-For example, a full laundry basket or a large trash bag usually weighs more than 10 pounds.
+For example, a 6-week-old baby, a full laundry basket, or a large trash bag often weighs more than 10 pounds.
 After 6 weeks, you can slowly start lifting and carrying heavier objects.
 Talk with your care team if you have any questions.

 • Avoid pushing or pulling moderate to heavy objects as much as you can for 6 weeks after surgery.
 A full grocery cart or large garbage pail with trash in it are examples of moderate to heavy items.
 After 6 weeks, you can slowly start pushing and pulling heavier objects.
 Talk with your care team if you have any questions.

-• Do not do sit-ups, pushups, or any strenuous exercise (exercise that takes lots of energy or effort) for 2 to 3 months after surgery.
-This will help prevent a hernia (bulging of an organ or tissue) through your incision or around your ostomy.
+• Do not do sit-ups, planks, pushups, or any strenuous exercise for 6 weeks after surgery.
+A strenuous exercise is something that takes lots of energy or effort.
+These exercises can put extra stress on your abdominal (belly) muscles.
+Avoiding them will help prevent a hernia (bulging of an organ or tissue) through your incision or around your ostomy.

-Speak with your Wound, Ostomy, and Continence (WOC) nurse after your surgery and during your post-op visit to learn more about how to prevent a hernia around your stoma.
+Talk with your Wound, Ostomy, and Continence (WOC) nurse after your surgery and during your post-op visit.
+They’ll help you learn more about how to prevent a hernia around your stoma.
+Your stoma is the place on your abdomen (belly) where gas and poop will leave your body.

 Exercise tips

-• Make sure to wear your abdominal support binder when doing these exercises.
+• Wear your abdominal support binder when doing these exercises.
 Lie down to put it on.
+Your WOC nurse will teach you how to put it on.

-• Dress comfortably.
+• Dress for comfort.
 Wear clothing that will not limit your movements.

 • For exercises you do lying down, support your head and shoulders with pillows, if needed.
 You can also bend your knees, put a pillow under your knees, or both.
 Make sure you’re comfortable.